jpabloroa/jpabloroa/README.md

 # My GitHub Repository

-I'm an Economics student with a strong passion for **data analytics**, **machine learning**, and the development of intelligent, data-driven applications.
+I'm an Economist with a strong passion for **data analytics**, **machine learning**, and the development of intelligent, data-driven applications.
 With over 6 years of combined experience in software development and applied analytics, I specialize in transforming raw data into actionable insights and deploying predictive models to solve real-world problems.

 ## About My Work